patrons - sponsors - partners 2022-2023

 An artistic partner of the Concours de Genève since its inception, each year the Orchestre de la Suisse Romande accompanies candidates at the Finals at Victoria Hall.

 2022 - Piano & Composition

 2024 - Voice & Composition

 Founded in 1942 by violinist Victor Desarzens, the Lausanne Chamber Orchestra has become one of the most sought-after chamber orchestras in Europe.

-After six years under the artistic supervision of the American conductor Joshua Weilerstein, the famous French violinist Renaud Capuçon becomes the artistic director of the orchestra as from September 2021.
+After six years under the artistic supervision of the American conductor Joshua Weilerstein, the famous French violinist Renaud Capuçon became the artistic director of the orchestra in September 2021.